GPT-4 to Self-Hosted Llama 4 Migration Guide

 Overview

-The good news is that the switch is mostly mechanical.
+The switch is mostly mechanical.
 Meta designed Llama 4 to be served through OpenAI-compatible endpoints, so vLLM, Ollama, and llama.cpp all expose /v1/chat/completions with the same request and response format you're already using.
-For basic chat and streaming, the code change can truly be just one line.
+For basic chat and streaming, the code change is literally two lines: a different base URL and a different model name.

-With realistic expectations in hand, though, this is one of the cleaner API migrations in the open-source LLM space.
-You don't need to rewrite your prompts from scratch, and the same SDK you use for OpenAI works against a local Llama 4 server.
+With those tradeoffs understood, this is one of the cleaner API migrations available.
+The same Python SDK you use for OpenAI works against a local Llama 4 server with no changes.

 Feature Parity Table